fespinosa-dev/myreads/README.md

 ## Installation
 ```
-You should have npm install to build and run the app [node-npm](https://www.npmjs.com/get-npm).
+You should have npm installed to build and run the app [node-npm](https://www.npmjs.com/get-npm).

 git clone https://github.com/fjevictoriano/myreads.git